 The broken fourth wall feels like a particularly strange trick in Spacey’s hands.
 After all, he has built a career on playing characters whose motives are impossible to crack.
 The fourth wall has never been more opaque than in films like Se7en and The Usual Suspects, where the psychic gulf between the audience and Spacey’s cool madmen is crucial to the suspense.
 Inscrutability is Spacey’s best dramatic mode.
 He piques; he flashes; but he never quite reveals the contents of his brain.
 His villains have a flatness of affect, a nihilistic boredom burning behind the eyes.
 American Beauty’s Lester Burnham seethes with private desire, his fantasy sequences our only glimpse into his inner life.
 Even Spacey himself has cultivated an air of mystery.
 A 1997 Esquire article by Tom Junod, titled “Kevin Spacey Has a Secret,” famously insinuated that the actor was gay, despite no clear evidence either in support of the claim or to the contrary.
 Spacey fought back, claiming that the piece was “dishonest and malicious,” and he became even more remote, granting fewer and fewer interviews to the media.

 “House of Cards” is full of dense and fascinating characters.
 There is Claire, who begins as a coolly regal doyenne but has softened in our eyes by the end of the season.
 There is Peter Russo, whose tortured, drug-addled downfall propels the emotional narrative.
-But “House of Cards,” of course, is not fundamentally a story about the political wife as good soldier, or about the pathos of human frailty; it’s about the savage thrill of exploiting it.
+But “House of Cards,” of course, is less a story about the pathos of human frailty than about the savage thrill of exploiting it.
 So the show needs Underwood at its center.
 But in Spacey’s hands—however dazzlingly proficient his performance—it ultimately feels empty at the core, as slick and artful as an ice sculpture, but with no beating heart underneath.

 About halfway through the series, Underwood, debating an education bill on CNN with the chief strategist of a teachers’ union, falls apart on live television.
 A thin film of sweat springs up on his forehead; he begins to ramble; he loses control.
 In that moment he seems like just another political talking head, one more cog in the whole clanking, empty spectacle of Washington rather than a crafty mastermind perched above it and pulling the strings.
 Underwood has no ironic distance when it comes to the absurdity of his world.
 He is in too deep, and cares too much.